Hassan25220/employee_management_backend/README.md

 Employee Management Backend
-This project is a backend service for an employee management application, built with Node.js, GraphQL, MongoDB, and Spring Boot.
-It provides functionalities to manage employee data, including adding, updating, and retrieving employee information.
-The project includes role-based access control (RBAC) to restrict certain actions to specific user roles (admin and employee).
+This project is a backend service for an employee management application, developed with Node.js, GraphQL, and MongoDB.
+It offers essential features for managing employee data, including adding, updating, and retrieving information.
+Role-based access control (RBAC) restricts actions to specific user roles, such as admin and employee.

 Table of Contents
 Features